k3po/k3po/SPEC.md

 In addition, plug-in technologies such as Flash, Silverlight and Java did not initially support WebSocket either.

-The WebSocket Emulation protocol addresses practical WebSocket deployment issues by defining a protocol that depends only on typical application usage of HTTP, with solutions for the common limitations found in many commonly deployed HTTP client implementations.
+The WebSocket Emulation protocol addresses practical WebSocket deployment issues by defining a protocol that depends only on typical application usage of HTTP, with solutions for the various limitations found in many commonly deployed HTTP client implementations.

 ### Protocol Overview